 The total cost of my services listed above is $1,200.
 A deposit of $600 is due upon signing the contract to reserve your birth window on my calendar.
 The rest is due at 37 weeks.

 If my attendance at labor & birth is greater than 30 hours, there is a $25/hour charge for each hour after the 30 hour point and ending at the time of birth, and not including the hours postpartum.
 Payable at the postpartum visit.
 This is rare.

 I rent TENS Units for your birthing time for $25.
 You’ll receive the TENS Unit at the second prenatal meeting so that you can begin to use it during early labor.
 We’ll discuss proper use during our meeting so you’re ready when the day comes.

 Gift certificates are available for a loved one/ friend/ co-worker.
-Because, does she really need that extra onsie or pair of baby booties?
+Because, do they really need that extra onsie or pair of baby booties?
 Nooo!
-She needs a Birth Doula!
+They need a Birth Doula!
 (I know, onsies & baby booties are fun, too.)